jsifalda/obsipulse-plugin/README.md

 - Never answer the question **"What Obsidian plugins do you use?" → it's all on your profile.**
 - **Upload & share selected notes** (with support of **Dataview rendering**).
 - Seamlessly manage insights across multiple vaults.
+- **Private Mode**: Activate with your license key to ensure no data leaves your vault - perfect for security-conscious users who value their privacy.

 ## Usage